 - DUI fatalities in 2022 reached 12,285, a 26% increase from 2018.

-- The deadliest season for drunk driving-related fatalities from 2018 to 2022 was summer, accounting for 28% of deaths.
+- Summer was the deadliest season for drunk-driving-related fatalities from 2018 to 2022, at 28% of all deaths.

 DUI Fatalities by Season

-Drunk driving occurs year-round, but certain seasons see higher rates of intoxicated drivers.
+Drunk driving happens in every season, though some months see far more intoxicated drivers than others.
 Summer is the most dangerous time to drive.
-According to MoneyGeek's analysis, 28% of DUI-related deaths from 2018 to 2022 happened in the summer.
+Twenty-eight percent of DUI-related deaths from 2018 to 2022 happened in the summer.

-Fall is close behind summer in DUI fatalities per season, accounting for 26% of DUI-related deaths.
+Fall accounted for 26% of DUI-related deaths, close behind summer.
 Twenty-four percent of DUI deaths occurred in the spring.
-Winter presents its own seasonal dangers on the road, but drunk drivers remain a risk.
-At 22%, winter was the least likely season for DUI-related fatal accidents to occur.
+Winter has its own road dangers, and drunk drivers add to them.
+At 22%, winter had the fewest DUI-related fatal accidents of any season.

 Most Dangerous Holidays for DUIs

 New Year's Day was the deadliest day of the year for drunk driving.
-Fatal accidents involving intoxicated drivers spiked 89% above baseline levels on this holiday.
-Unlike other holidays where celebrations span several days, New Year's parties concentrate into one night, sending drivers home in the early morning hours of January 1.
+Fatal accidents involving intoxicated drivers spiked 89% above baseline levels that day.
+Unlike other holidays where celebrations span several days, New Year's parties compress into one night.
+Most drivers hit the road in the early hours of January 1.

-Labor Day ranked second with fatal DUI crashes 53% above the typical trend during the holiday weekend.
-July Fourth came in third at 46% above average, while Memorial Day weekend ranked fourth at 45% above baseline.
+Labor Day ranked second, with fatal DUI crashes 53% above the daily baseline during the holiday weekend.
+July Fourth came in third at 46% above baseline, while Memorial Day weekend ranked fourth at 45% above baseline.

 Most Dangerous Days of the Week for DUIs

-Saturday was the most dangerous day of the week to drive, with more than 22% of all DUI-related accidents from 2018 to 2022 occurring on this day.
+Saturday was the most dangerous day of the week to drive, accounting for more than 22% of all DUI-related accidents from 2018 to 2022.
 Sunday ranked second at 20%.
-Many Sunday fatalities happened after midnight, technically occurring early Sunday morning following Saturday night celebrations.
+Many of those Sunday fatalities happened after midnight, the tail end of Saturday night.

-Tuesday saw the fewest drunk drivers on the road.
-The data below shows total DUI fatalities from 2018 to 2022 and their percentage distribution by day of the week.
+Tuesday had the fewest drunk-driving fatalities.
+The table below breaks down total DUI fatalities from 2018 to 2022 and their percentage distribution by day of the week.

 Most Dangerous Weeks of the Year for DUIs

-The first week of September was the most dangerous week for drunk driving from 2018 to 2022, with 1,278 DUI fatalities during the Labor Day period.
-The first week of July, encompassing Independence Day, came in second with 1,229 fatalities.
-The fourth week of August ranked third with 1,208 deaths as summer celebrations wound down.
+The first week of September was the most dangerous week for drunk driving from 2018 to 2022, with 1,278 DUI fatalities around Labor Day.
+The first week of July, which includes Independence Day, came in second with 1,229 fatalities.
+The fourth week of August ranked third with 1,208 deaths.

 Month | Week of